 EAPs are designed to support all sorts of organizations, large and small.
 Within any industry, operating anywhere in the country, EAPs offer companies an inexpensive solution to provide their employees with the necessary supports to keep them happy, healthy, and well-equipped to do their jobs.

 An EAP is an affordable solution to help your employees support any members of their team, and to make your company more attractive when recruiting new talent and retaining top talent.

 The cost ranges from $3.50 to $9.00 per month per employee, either stand alone or in conjunction with other benefits.

 Case Study – An International Solution

 The Benefit Guys recently placed a new EAP program in Hong Kong.
-We have a US based client that has a Canadian subsidiary in Ontario.
+One of our US based clients has a Canadian subsidiary in Ontario.
 We have placed the Canadian operation in a Traditional Plan with a separate EAP program with Lifeworks.
 The US corporation was expanding into Hong Kong and needed an initial benefit program set up starting with an EAP with only four employees.
-We were able to set that up as a stand alone benefit to provide an initial benefit plan at an affordable stand alone rate.
+A stand alone EAP benefit was set up to provide an initial benefit plan at an affordable stand alone rate.
 Tell us about your challenges.

-If you are looking for resources to provide to your employees regarding EAPs, there are various pamphlets and program overviews at your disposal.
+If you are looking for resources to provide to your employee challenges regarding EAPs; there are various solutions available.
 Please contact us to answer your questions and provide any support we can.